 This portrait was commissioned by Irene Metro of her wonderful cats and litter sisters, Ginger and Maggie.
 Sadly Ginger passed away in 2014 and so this painting will serve to be the most wonderful reminder for the family.
 Irene commissioned Nicholas to paint Ginger and Maggie on an 18 x 14 sized canvas in oils I have added a few photos of the progress of the portrait along with some reference photos that Nicholas worked from while painting the portrait below.

-We worked with Irene very closely to create a design that would incorporate both Ginger and Maggie together, showing the closeness between both cats and also incorporating Gingers favorite toy.
+We worked with Irene very closely to create a design that would incorporate both Ginger and Maggie together, showing the closeness between both cats and also incorporating Gingers favourite toy.
 Irene didn't have 'the perfect photo' of them both together to paint from, so we created a composition using 6 photos together to create one design.
 After a number of mock-ups going back and forth, we hit on 'the composition' which is what you see here in the painting above.

 The painting of Ginger and Maggie was framed by our local framer, using the curved gold line frame with inner linen slip.
 The colours of both the slip and the frame work beautifully with the colours within the painting and overall it gives a very natural and peaceful feel to the piece.
 Framing is so important, the frame needs to compliment the painting and enhance it, but not overpower it.
 Irene also opted to have a Gold engraved plaque for her painting too, which really personalised the piece.
 We work with a fabulous engraving company here in the UK who provide all of our bespoke plaques which can be made in gold, silver or bronze.